oap-project/gazelle_plugin/README.md

 ###  Google Cloud Dataproc

-Gazelle Plugin now supports to run on Dataproc 2.0, we provide a guide to help quickly install Gazelle Plugin and run TPC-DS, TPC-H with scripts provided.
+Gazelle Plugin now supports to run on Dataproc 2.0, we provide a guide to help quickly install Gazelle Plugin and run TPC-DS with notebooks or scripts.

 Please refer to [Gazelle_on_Dataproc](https://github.com/oap-project/oap-tools/blob/master/docs/Gazelle_on_Dataproc.md) to find details about: